revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 When we create an object of HashSet, it internally creates an instance of HashMap with default initial capacity 16.
 HashSet uses a constructor `HashSet(int capacity)` that represents how many elements can be stored in the HashSet.
-The capacity may increase automatically when more elements to be store.
+The capacity may increase automatically when more elements are to be stored

 </blockquote>
 </details>